nickp60/riboSeed/docs/index.md

 We have developed a genome assembly preprocessing scheme, riboSeed, that uses the unique regions flanking the ribosomal coding operons.
 Please give it a shot and let me know how it goes for you!
 If you love it, please tweet about it to [#riboSeed](https://twitter.com/search?f=tweets&q=%23riboSeed&src=typd"); if you don't like it, please send me a email instead :)

+## Preprint
+the riboSeed preprint manuscript can be found on [bioRxiv](http://www.biorxiv.org/content/early/2017/07/05/159798); comments are welcome!

+## Documentation
+riboSeed's full documentation can be found at [http://riboseed.readthedocs.io](http://riboseed.readthedocs.io).

+## Analysis scripts
+The scripts used in the analyses in riboSeed's preprint can be found on the gitHub page under [scripts](https://github.com/nickp60/riboSeed/tree/master/scripts).

+## Validation Datasets
+The script used to create the artificial genomes can be found [here](https://github.com/nickp60/riboSeed/blob/master/scripts/coliSimulation.sh).
+The GAGE-B datasets can be download from their (website)[http://ccb.jhu.edu/gage_b/index.html].
+The accessions for all other genomes used can be found in the supplemental information of the preprint.

 ## Installation
-Requires python3.5 or above.
-Install with `pip install riboSeed`.
+riboSeed is available via the conda installation ecosystem using `conda install riboseed` (note the lowercase "s").
+Alternatively, riboSeed can be installed via pip with `pip install riboSeed`.
 For required external tools, see the [README](https://github.com/nickp60/riboSeed/blob/master/README.md#installation).

 ## Theory